5 Ways to Manage Vendor Cost Increases

 If you only maintain your gross margins in an inflationary market, your rising non-product costs (freight, fuel, selling, general and administrative expenses) will reduce your net income, even if you fully pass through vendors’ increases.
 Distributors that have the process or analytics to implement cost increases unrelated to vendors, will not experience net income decline due to hidden costs.
 For the non-vendor cost increases, you will likely need to adjust the landed-cost basis of products for pricing purposes.

-To make the best of these challenging times, explore the solutions we offer to help boost profitability.
+Explore the solutions we offer to help boost profitability.

 Strategically price every customer and product.